 Grip Development

-Grip is trained consistently through event work and dedicated exercises.
+Grip is trained consistently through your event work and dedicated exercises.

 Mobility and Recovery

-Recovery work allows athletes to train consistently and avoid injury.
+Recovery work lets you train consistently and avoid injury.

 Structuring a Weekly Program

-A typical Strongman week balances heavy lifting, event work, and conditioning.
+A typical strongman week balances heavy lifting, event work, and conditioning.
+An example structure:

-Frequency may vary depending on athlete experience and recovery capacity.
+Your frequency may vary depending on your experience and your recovery capacity.

 Programs by Experience Level